abhik-01/portfolio/README.md

 <h1 align='center'>Portfolio</h1>

-This is my portfolio website build using `Python` & `Flask` web framework.
+This is my portfolio website built using `Python` & `Flask` web framework.
 The design is made using `HTML5`, `BOOTSTRAP 3`, `Javascript` & some `jquery`.
 I've used `MongoDB` for the database & `Gunicorn` to serve the application.
 Lastly, I've containerized the application using `Docker` & deployed it on `Heroku`.